The Geometry of the Standard Model:Deriving the Higgs Mass, Lagrangians, and Gravity Echoes from LatticeSaturation

 Dimension

-the vacuum manifold has Hausdorff dimension D = 3, the total phase space volume per voxel is
+and the vacuum manifold has Hausdorff dimension D = 3, the total phase space volume per

 3